-The big news: "Tip O'Neill and the Democratic Century," the award-winning biography of the late, great Speaker of the House, is now on sale as a Kindle e-book for $7.99 at Amazon!
+Now on Sale:Tip O'Neill and the Democratic Century, the award-winning biography of the late, great Speaker of the House, is available as a Kindle e-book for $1.99 at Amazon!

 "In Tip O'Neill and the Democratic Century, Jack Farrell has captured the larger than life quality of his subject brilliantly.
 The stories are fabulous and the writing is first-rate.
 The reader will love this reminder of a time when politics was fun and politicians were large and colorful." - Doris Kearns Goodwin

 Clarence Darrow:Attorney for the Damned